Benefits of Tai chi vs Yoga

 3) Tai Chi is Very Flexible:

-What can be said with certainty is that almost all Tai Chi practitioners agree on one thing: the benefits associated with practicing this art depend largely on how much time you spend doing it.
+What can be said with certainty is that almost all Tai Chi practitioners agree on one thing: the benefits associated with practicing this art depend mainly on how much time you spend doing it.

 Benefits of tai chi vs Zumba: